danieledellacioppa/ACL-Assignments/Matthew Gillman/archlinux-postgres/README.md

 # archlinux postgres installation

-in this document we are going through all the steps I needed to install postgres on ArchLinux
+in this document we are going through all the steps I historically needed to install postgres on ArchLinux.
+Before reading this guide is encouraged to go through this guide first and then come on this page if you get any issues

 ```